• Skip to main content

 An experience I aim to repeat.
 Multiple times.

-I walk into the recently-opened AKI Restaurant, and my first thought is how the vibe and décor remind me more of a hip, London cocktail lounge than your typical Maltese Asian restaurant.
+I walk into the recently-opened AKI Restaurant, and my first thought is how the vibe and décor remind me more of a hip, London cocktail lounge than your typical Asian restaurant found on the Malta restaurants scene.

 But then again, I am walking into a Strait Street location, unarguably Malta’s current hippest address when it comes to Maltese restaurants.
 And AKI Restaurant certainly lives up to both the hip and the hype.
 Décor is stunning – dark, minimalistic tones, oodles of space and a bar area to kill for.